-Having the urn stored within a columbarium is a popular choice for many families that want to revisit the remains to pay their respects.
-In most cases, the plot your loved one is placed within the columbarium is marked with a plaque to identify the remains similar to how a tombstone marks a grave.
+Having the urn stored within a columbarium is a popular choice for many families that want to visit the remains to pay their respects.
+In most cases, the niche within the columbarium in which your loved one is placed is marked with a plaque to identify the remains similar to how a tombstone marks a grave.

 Contact Us Today

-If you are ready to start planning a cremation with graveside service contact our team of professionals ready to help you.
-Serving Southwest Minneapolis, Richfield, Bloomington, West Metro, New Hope and surrounding communities.
-To get started with planning a graveside cremation service please visit our Funeral Pre-planning section to learn more and pre-arrange online.
+If you are ready to start planning a cremation with graveside service contact us at Gill Brothers Funeral and Cremation Services.
+We serve Minneapolis, St. Paul, and surrounding metro communities.
+Please visit our Funeral Pre-planning section to learn more and pre-arrange online.